A novel NASH model for target and drug candidate identification

 SPHERO-NASH Project

-In the SPHERO-NASH project, we focus on a more complex system whereby both inducers and mechanisms of NASH formation are studied.
-This includes:
+In the SPHERO-NASH project, we focus on a more complex system whereby both inducers and mechanisms of NASH formation, drug-induced inhibition of NASH, as well as studies of extracellular matrix (ECM) degradation including collagens and the role of ECM degradation control in the development and treatment of NASH can be studied.

 Research Methodology

-The proposed delivery of novel compounds/targets can be further processed in drug developmental projects.
+This will lead to the proposed delivery of novel compounds/targets that can be further processed in drug developmental projects.

 Commercialization Strategy

-We propose to commercialize the SPHERO-NASH model itself, as well as targets and compounds found by siRNA and compound screening that regulate NASH formation and degradation.
+We propose to commercialize the SPHERO-NASH model itself but also to commercialize targets and compounds found by siRNA and compound screening that regulate NASH formation and degradation.

 Knowledge Transfer